bihor/fp_masterquiz/Documentation/Administrator/Index.rst

 .. important::

-   If you are using TYPO3 9, then you will need the extension typo3db_legacy for the backend features too!
+   If you are using TYPO3 9 and you want to import myquizpoll-questions, then you will need the extension typo3db_legacy too!

 .. _admin-configuration: